Learn all the reasons why buying a used car often makes more sense financially. Turns out, better value for your money is only one of the reasons.

 When you buy a used car, it means that you have let the first owner take that depreciation blow.
 If you are smart, or lucky enough, to find a two-year-old used car, you might be looking at paying less than half of the brand-new, dealership sticker price – all whiel still getting the maximum in terms of service years out of it.

 Taking Advantage of Today’s Reliable Modern Vehicles

 Although buying used cars was initially a bit of a risky investment, those days are long gone.
 Most mid-20th century cars were not built to last beyond 5-7 years, unlike today.
 Virtually every new generation car has an expectancy of a decade of service.
 For example, In the US, the average age of a vehicle in service is 11.6 years, which is up from just 6.7 years in 1995.

 This is why a five-year-old used car that’s in excellent condition still has 10 or more years in its tank, with thorough maintenance, and above all it will not cost you as much as a brand-new vehicle.

 High-Quality Used Vehicles Are Everywhere

 These days, leasing is on the increase in both America and Canada.
-An estimation has it that 30% of all recent car transactions are leased, rising up to 10 percent in the past 5 years.
+An estimation states that 30% of all recent car transactions are leased, rising up to 10 percent in the past 5 years.

 Most of these dealers resell those previously leased cars.
-Meanwhile, they usually about 3 years old, and still in top-notch shape.
-However, they have had their costs beat down because of their previous ownership, thereby making them incredible and reliable deals worth considering.
+Meanwhile, they’re usually only about 3 years old, and still in top-notch shape.
+Furthermore, they’ve had their costs beat down because of their previous ownership, thereby making them incredible, and reliable, deals worth considering.

-To top it off, they are most of the time still covered by manufacturer powertrain warranties among other warranties, giving you an extra yard of confidence with the deal.
+To top it off, they are often still covered by manufacturer powertrain warranties among other warranties, giving you an additional confidence in your purchase.